 Of the first strategy, one may do a quick cost/benefit analysis of a proposed response.
 Is it worth the potential aggravation and possible emotional engagement?
 Is there a perceived cost in not responding?

 The second strategy is the strategy to avoid.
 It cedes control of the situation to the opponent and reveals a weakness that you have.
 A defensive response is to invalidate your position while validating that of the opponent.
 In a siege, the advantage is with the attacker over time.

 The third strategy is one of counterattack.
 The goal is to place the opponent on the defensive.
-The most effective application i to attack the opponent’s person.
-Read their emotional state and draw it out. “you seem awefully angry.”
+The most effective application is to attack the opponent’s person psychologically.
+Read their emotional state and draw it out: “you seem awfully angry.”
 Since the attack is often a form of emotional diatribe, key on and question the emotion exhibited.
 Politicians are masters of misdirection.

 Rational Discourse and Emotional Diatribe

 These two states are mutually exclusive.
 In any situation, decide which state you want to be in and operate from.
 Emotion trumps reason.
 If you are looking for rational discourse and you encounter emotional diatribe, break off the discussion immediately.
 There is nothing positive to be gained from it.